loburets/SubControl/README.md

 - DTOs for responses to not expose sensitive fields
 - Same DTOs [are shared](packages/shared-dtos) between frontend and backend to have proper types
 - Swagger documentation generated per code
+- Money are stored as cents (integer value)
+- Integration tests for controllers' methods